SESYNC-ci/online-data-lesson/docs/_slides/scrape.md

 Pages designed for humans are increasingly harder to parse programmatically.

 - Servers provide different responses based on client "metadata"
-- Javascript often needs to be executed by the client
+- JavaScript often needs to be executed by the client
 - The HTML `<table>` is drifting into obscurity (mostly for the better)

 ===